Ab-initio exploration of Gd monolayer interfaced with WSe$_2$: from electronic and magnetic properties to the anomalous Hall effect: Conclusion

+Our calculations show that the Gd/WSe$_2$ heterostructure exhibits a large anomalous Hall conductivity (AHC) of $426~\text{S/cm}$, primarily arising from multiple avoided band crossings induced by strong spin-orbit interaction.
+The system is ferromagnetic, with a large magnetic moment of $7.36~\mu_\mathrm{B}$, and presents a particularly tunable AHC.
+Our work shows that small changes in the lattice parameter (on the order of 2\%) can significantly affect the AHC, reducing it from its initial value of $426~\text{S/cm}$ to about $-50~\text{S/cm}$ under tensile strain and to $150~\text{S/cm}$ under compressive strain, with a maximum value of $462~\text{S/cm}$ observed at $a = 3.38~\mathrm{\AA}$.
 A comparable effect is observed when pressure is applied along the out-of-plane ($z$) direction, bringing the Gd layer closer to the WSe$_2$ monolayer.
 In this case, we observe a pronounced decrease in the AHC, reaching as low as $47~\text{S/cm}$.
 These results demonstrate a strong sensitivity of the topological transport properties to both in-plane and out-of-plane structural modifications.
 The ability to control the AHC over an order of magnitude opens up new possibilities for designing functional spintronic devices based on 2D magnetic heterostructures.